Ledarium/rusty_pickaxe/README.md

 `cargo run --release config.json`

-Please note that mining is sequential, so there is no reason to run it multiple times - results will be the same and you will get rejected transactions.
-Need to implement proper scheduling to get it right and to work with GPU.
+Mining is no longer sequential, so you can run it multiple times, until proper multithreading is implemented.

 ## Hashrate test